sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 ## Frames define distinct search contexts

 The preceding descriptions of search contexts omits one important detail - frames define distinct search contexts.
 Elements within the bounds of a frame **cannot** be found by searches in encompassing contexts.
 In the browser, frames are handled as separate documents.
-From a conceptual standpoint, a frame **IS-A** page, and the <span style="color: rgb(0, 0, 255);">Frame</span> class of **Selenium Foundation** models this concept by extending the <span style="color: rgb(0, 0, 255);">Page</span> class.
+From a conceptual standpoint, a frame **IS-A** page, and the <span style="color:blue">Frame</span> class of **Selenium Foundation** models this concept by extending the <span style="color:blue">Page</span> class.

 The search context of a frame is completely isolated, and the driver target needs to be switched to this context to interact with it.
 Without **Selenium Foundation**, the task of frame driver targeting can be frustrating and confusing.
-Once you've modeled a frame as a <span style="color: rgb(0, 0, 255);">Frame</span> object, **Selenium Foundation** handles driver targeting for you automatically.
+Once you've modeled a frame as a <span style="color:blue">Frame</span> object, **Selenium Foundation** handles driver targeting for you automatically.
 More on this below.

 ## A word about XPath locators